 Cromartie is training hard in Georgia.
-He recently clocked a 4.31 in the forty and threw up almost 25 repetitions of 225-pounds on the bench.
-Several teams are monitoring Cromartie closely including the Niners, New York Giants, Atlanta Falcons and Miami Dolphins.
+He recently clocked a 4.31 in the forty and pushed up almost 25 repetitions of 225 pounds on the bench.
+Several teams are monitoring Cromartie closely, including the Niners, New York Giants, Atlanta Falcons and Miami Dolphins.

 Calhoun's Badger teammate, receiver Brandon Williams, has also gotten a lot of pre-draft looks.
 Williams, who is running his forty in a time of 4.46 on grass, was interviewed by 16 different teams at the East-West Shrine Game in mid-January.
 Recently Tampa Bay, Kansas City and the Steelers have spoken with him.
 Pittsburgh is looking at Williams as a possible replacement for Antwan Randle-El, who could be lost to free agency next month.

 Abeline Christian's Daniael Manning is hard at work in Houston preparing himself for the combine.
 The defensive back\return specialist is working out at the same facility as Texas junior Vince Young.
 Checking in at 205 pounds, Manning's pre-combine forty times have been under 4.40 seconds.

 Once again, the Chiefs have been active, scouting Manning, whom they consider a safety in the NFL.
 The Chicago Bears and Buffalo Bills also like Manning, though they prefer him at cornerback.
 All three teams feel that, as a rookie in the NFL, Manning will positively impact as a kick returner.